How To Sharpen A Cricut Blade: why using aluminum foil does NOT work, and what to do instead using household items.

-How To Sharpen A Cricut Blade
+- How To Sharpen Your Cricut Blade With Vim Cleanser

 There is a very popular "tip" in the Cricut community that you can sharpen your Cricut blades using a sheet aluminum foil.
 Spoiler alert, this doesn't actually sharpen the blade at all.
 So why doesn't it work and why do so many Cricut crafters swear by it?
 We'll answer that along with how to sharpen your Cricut blade with some common household items.